rails/rails/guides/source/active_support_core_extensions.md

 That may be handy to compute method names in a language that follows that convention, for example JavaScript.

-INFO: As a rule of thumb you can think of +camelize+ as the inverse of +underscore+, though there are cases where that does not hold: `"SSLError".underscore.camelize` gives back `"SslError"`.
-To support cases such as this, Active Support allows you to specify acronyms in +config/initializers/inflections.rb+:
+INFO: As a rule of thumb you can think of `camelize` as the inverse of `underscore`, though there are cases where that does not hold: `"SSLError".underscore.camelize` gives back `"SslError"`.
+To support cases such as this, Active Support allows you to specify acronyms in `config/initializers/inflections.rb`:

 ```ruby
 ActiveSupport::Inflector.inflections do |inflect|